September 11 attacks: Legal proceedings

 In July 2024, The New York Times reported that Mohammed, bin Attash, and al-Hawsawi had agreed to plead guilty to conspiracy in exchange for life sentences, avoiding trial and execution.
 However, U.S. Defense Secretary Lloyd Austin revoked a plea agreement with Mohammed days later.

 Investigations

 FBI

 Immediately after the attacks, the Federal Bureau of Investigation (FBI) started PENTTBOM, the largest criminal inquiry in U.S. history.
 At its height, more than half of the FBI's agents worked on the investigation and followed a half-million leads.
 The FBI concluded that there was "clear and irrefutable" evidence linking al-Qaeda and bin Laden to the attacks.

-Mohamed Atta was one of the main planners of the attacks and the operational leader, responsible for crashing American Airlines Flight 11 into the North Tower of the World Trade Center.